globalART19/algoTrader/README.md

 In progress:
 - Start building authorized client trading structure
-- calculation graph x-axis to NOT seconds
+- Start building algorithm for sandbox testing
+- Repair "updateHist" function

 To Do:
-- Add proper notes to code for clarity
-- Start building algorithm for sandbox testing
 - popHist store missing data points to update later
-- Do not calcPopulate until popHist data set is full and complete unless skip after # attempts
 - Fix CTRL-C not quitting all loops
-- Repair "updateHist" function
 - Add proper threading threading.Event() calls
 - Make threads into a class
 - Fix print screen overlay to keep ">>>" at bottom